mindbrainlab/ElectrodeLocalizationKit/README.md

 ## License

-This project is licensed under the GNU General Public License (GPL) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments